HanSolo/JDK-Updater/README.md

 JDK Updater is a little tool, written in Swift, that should help you to keep track of updates related to builds of OpenJDK and GraalVM.

+Be aware that it takes some time to find all installed JVM's at startup, after the initial scan, it will be repeated automatically every 3 hours.

 It scans the ~/Library/Java folder for installed builds of OpenJDK and GraalVM and should be able to detect the following distributions: